• Home

 list below) or you can take your own boat or kayak.

-There is a floating jetty and a kayak ramp at Dolphin Bay on the Western side.
+There is a floating jetty and a kayak ramp at Dolphin Bay on the western side.
+Kaipūpū Sanctuary is open every day of the year.

 Picture